-A brokerage fee is an amount charged by the business broker for services rendered to a client in executing the business transaction or providing specialized service to the client.
+A brokerage fee is an amount the business broker charges for services rendered to a client in executing the business transaction or providing specialized service to the client.

 How Do Business Brokers Charge Commission?

 Business brokers charge commissions using a percentage rate.
-A business broker usually charges a percentage of 5 – 10 percent commission of the final selling price of a business.
+A business broker usually charges a 5 – 10 percent commission on the final selling price of a business.
 For instance, if a company is sold for $1,000,000, a business broker who charges 10 percent of the business’s selling price will anticipate receiving a commission of $100,000.

 Is Business Broker’s Commission Negotiable?